proplot-dev/proplot/docs/tutorial1.rst

 The format command
 ------------------

-The `~matplotlib.axes.Axes` subclasses returned by `~proplot.subplots.subplots` add several new methods and wrap several old ones (see :ref:`Plotting wrappers`).
+The special `~matplotlib.axes.Axes` instances returned by `~proplot.subplots.subplots` add several new methods and wrap several old ones (see :ref:`Plotting wrappers`).
 But the most important method you need to know is ``format``, described in detail in the